Indonesia Expat

 Changes to menstrual periods.

-They become irregular and eventually they stop altogether.
-The mental health symptoms can include mood changes and low self-esteem.
+Menstrual periods may become irregular and, eventually, they stop altogether.
+The mental health symptoms due to menopause may include mood changes and low self-esteem.
 It can also cause problems with memory or concentration.

 Physical Symptoms

-Hot flushes, difficulty sleeping, palpitations (fast heartbeat), headaches, muscle aches, weight gain, dry and itchy skin, reduced libido, vaginal dryness, recurrent urinary tract infections.
+The physical symptoms may include hot flushes, difficulty in sleeping, palpitations (fast heartbeat), headaches, muscle aches, weight gain, dry and itchy skin, reduced libido, vaginal dryness, and recurrent urinary tract infections.

 What can you do about it?

-A healthy diet and looking after your mental health can help.
-Try to:
+A healthy diet and looking after your mental health can help manage the symptoms.
+You can also try to:

 • Rest sufficiently.
-Consume calcium to keep your bones healthy
+Also, consume calcium to keep your bones healthy;

-• Talk to others about your symptoms and talk to your GP (Good Practice)
+• Talk to others about your symptoms and talk to Good Practice (GP).
+Refrain from smoking and reduce alcohol intake as well.

-Use light clothing.
-Make your environment cool.
+Using light clothing may help ease hot flushes.
+Also, make your environment cool.
 Have cool showers and cool drinks.
-Avoid spicy food, caffeine, hot drinks, smoking and alcohol.
+Avoid spicy food, caffeine, hot drinks, smoking, and alcohol.
 Try to lose weight and exercise.
 CBT is also an option.

 Vaginal dryness

-Vaginal moisturisers or lubricants can help.
-HRT (hormone replacement therapy) or hormonal creams or pessaries can also be beneficial.
+Vaginal moisturisers or lubricants can help vaginal dryness.
+Hormone replacement therapy (HRT) or hormonal creams or pessaries can also be beneficial.

 Preventing weak bones

-It helps to exercise regularly, eat healthily and be exposed to sufficient vitamin D. Taking HRT can also reduce the risk of osteoporosis, around the time of menopause.
+Exercising regularly, eating healthy, and being exposed to sufficient vitamin D may help prevent weakening bones.
+Taking HRT can also reduce the risk of osteoporosis around the time of menopause.

 Treatment for menopause and perimenopause